 Robertson always hoped to work in Texas and serve her community, but she was not always sure how it would turn out.

-After finishing high school, Robertson moved from Texas to Maryland, where her husband was stationed for basic training.
+After high school, Robertson moved from Texas to Maryland, where her husband was stationed after his second tour in Afghanistan.
 After spending a few years there, they both returned to Texas and enrolled at Texas A&M University to pursue their undergraduate degrees.

 Robertson initially planned to get a degree in nursing, until she began reading about the different degree options on orientation day.
 “Renewable natural resources really caught my eye.
 I thought it was so cool.
 I didn’t even know that was something you could do,” she said.